PaperPrototype/Intro-Coding-and-Computers/06 - Input + Loops/Lecture/english.md

 }
 ```

-I put the comment `// ... irrelevant code (main function)...`, to show that I am focusing on the `yes` function, that does NOT mean you should delete the "main" function!
+I put the comment `// ... snip ...`, to show that I am focusing on the `yes` function, that does NOT mean you should delete the "main" function!
 Instead you should just edit what is already inside of the `yes` function!

 Now we can use the `yes` function whenever we want, and ask the user for a `yes` or `no`!